How to Migrate Outlook PST to Office 365 (Microsoft 365)?

 Conclusion

-Above, we have mentioned different methods to migrate Outlook PST to Office 365.
-Migrating PST files using manual methods is cumbersome and tedious as you need to perform multiple steps.
-To save time and efficiently transfer PST files to Office 365, it’s recommended to use a specialized PST migration software, like Stellar Migrator for Outlook.
-It is a GUI-based software which simplifies the PST to Office 365 migration process.
+In this article, we have explained different methods to migrate PST files to Office 365.
+But migrating PST files via manual methods is tedious and takes a lot of time as you have to perform multiple steps.
+To save time and efficiently transfer PST files to Office 365, it’s suggested to use Stellar Migrator for Outlook - specialized PST to Office 365 migration software.
+This software can also migrate PST and OST files to a live Exchange Server directly.
+It allows to save the PST/OST items in a separate PST files.

 Was this article helpful?